composer/composer/doc/03-cli.md

 optionally pass one or multiple package names in the format of `vendor/package` to limit output to suggestions made by those packages only.

+Use the `--by-package` or `--by-suggestion` flags to group the output by the package offering the suggestions or the suggested packages respectively.

 ### Options

+* **--by-package:** Groups output by suggesting package.
+* **--by-suggestion:** Groups output by suggested package.
 * **--no-dev:** Excludes suggestions from `require-dev` packages.
 * **--verbose (-v):** Increased verbosity adds suggesting package name and reason for suggestion.